woohoolabs/yang/README.md

            ]
          }'
     )
-    ->setBody(                                                  // or you can pass it as an array [
+    ->setJsonApiBody(                                           // or you can pass it as an array [
             "data" => [
                 ["type" => "user", "id" => 1],